These Shade-Loving Plants Will Thrive No Matter Your Garden's Sun Exposure

 Columbine

 Columbines are early- to mid-spring bloomers, offering much-needed food early in the season for pollinators.
-The intricate flowers look delicate, but it's a tough shade perennial that will return for several years.
+The intricate flowers look delicate, but it's a tough shade plant that will return for several years.
 Many types reseed themselves.

 Related Story: How to Plant a Clover Lawn